 Hello, my name is Laura Martini and I'm a product designer.
 That means I make things like computer hardware and yo-yos.
-It also means I design systems like mobile apps and .
+It also means I design systems like mobile apps and medical experiences.
 Before I make anything, I watch people, talk to them, and try to understand the complexities of their needs.

 Want the highlights?
 Check out my résumé.

-I use design to help people understand their bodies as the director the product design team at Counsyl, a DNA company in South San Francisco, CA.
+I use design to help people understand their bodies as the director the product design team at Counsyl, a DNA company in South San Francisco, CA. In this biotech space, design provides a bridge between the purely mechanical and the profoundly human.

 While my work has become increasingly strategic in recent years, I continue to love getting my hands dirty for everything from rapid prototyping to production-grade products.